Coalescing random walks and voting on connected graphs: Multiple random walks

 It follows that, if $T_\G$ is a mixing time satisfying~\eqref{mixing} in $\G$, then \beq{EMk} \E (M_k(\ul u)) \le T_{\G}+ \ooi \E_{\wh \pi} (H_{\g_k}), \eeq where $\E_{\wh \pi} (H_{\g_k})$ is the hitting time of $\g_k$ in $\G$ from stationarity.

-Since we have replaced $k$ individual walks on $G$ by a single walk on $Q_k$, and then on $\G$, we need to relate mixing times on $T_Q$ and $T_{\G}$ directly to a given mixing time $T_G$ of a single random walk on the underlying graph $G$.
-(We will need $T_{\G}$ to apply Lemma~\ref{crude} to graph $\G$.)
+Since we have replaced $k$ individual walks on $G$ by a single walk on $Q_k$, and then on $\G$, we need to relate mixing times on $T_Q$ and $T_{\G}$ directly to a given mixing time $T_G$ of a single random walk on the underlying graph~$G$.
+(We will need $T_{\G}$ in two places: in the bound~(\ref{EMk}) and when applying Lemma~\ref{crude} to graph $\G$.)

 \begin{lemma} For random walks in graphs $G$, $Q$ and $\G$, there are mixing times

 such that

 where $F$ is any of the graphs $G$, $Q$ or $\G$, and $n_F = |V_F|$. \end{lemma}